 Net sales rose less than a percentage point (0.2%, in fact) in fiscal 2013 as compared to 2012, helped by a 1% boost in volume and price increases.
 While Heinz saw volume gains in emerging markets, the company's sales slipped in the US, Continental Europe, Australia, and Italy.
 Net pricing spurred a 2% sales increase, driven by price increases across emerging markets, as well as in Continental Europe and US Foodservice.

 As part of its strategy to squeeze the last drop out of its primary ketchup business and chase after promising emerging markets, Heinz is also focused on shedding non-core businesses operating outside the US.
-To this end, the company in early 2013 agreed to sell its China packaged food business to Zhengzhou Sanguan Foods Co.
+To this end, the company sold its China packaged food business in mid-2013 to Zhengzhou Sanquan Foods Co.

 Mergers and Acquisitions